Why do I need a dental crowns?

 There is typically a waiting period of 2-6 weeks for the lab to make your new crown.
 During that period you will wear a temporary crown made by your dentist.
 Some dentists use stock temporaries and others will make custom fitting ones.

 Temporaries have two very important roles.
-They protect the sensitive tooth and it acts as a space maintainer for the other teeth.
+They prevent sensitivity and acts as a space maintainer for the other teeth.
 Teeth can move on their own in a day so the teeth next to and above the new crown need to be held in place.
 A well-made temporary will feel just like the original healthy tooth.
 Occasionally there is sensitivity with stock temporaries due to leakage.

 Temporaries are made to be temporary.
 Normal chewing and brushing is fine but do not chew sticky stuff like gummy bears.
 If temps fall out, you must come in to have them re-cemented.